brendanhay/digger/README.md

 Introduction
 ------------

-Dig is a command-line tool to generate Shovel configurations for RabbitMQ.
+Digger is a command-line tool to generate Shovel configurations for RabbitMQ.

 <a name="contribute" />